nmoschkin/wslipconf/README.md

 This is useful for running test projects in VS Code under WSL that serve and listen.
 This will allow you to use your Windows-based browser or other front-end projects while running the back-end project in WSL.

 Just download the code, compile it, and start the project.
-It should be relatively self-explanitory.
+It should be relatively self-explanatory.

 You might need to run 'git submodule init' and 'git submodule update' from the root of the project folder to grab the MessageBoxEx project.